Oppressive States of America

 - The series Dark Angel is set in a world where the US was devastated by an terrorist EMP attack in 2009.
 Little more than 10 years later, the US has degenerated into a 3rd world banana republic kept in check by periodic martial law.

-- In Paul Kantner's 1970 science-fiction concept album, Blows Against The Empire, the increasingly oppressive and fascistic government of the US, which has outright declared rock-and-roll illegal, inspires a rag-tag band of hippies to hijack a starship and set off on their own.
+- In Paul Kantner's 1970 science-fiction concept album, Blows Against the Empire, the increasingly oppressive and fascistic government of the US, which has outright declared rock-and-roll illegal, inspires a rag-tag band of hippies to hijack a starship and set off on their own.

-- In the Trinity Universe, the United States of America will socially collapse due to conflicts with the super-powered aberrants.
+- In Trinity, the United States of America will socially collapse due to conflicts with the super-powered aberrants.
 The military and key corporations take control from the broken civilian government and establish the Federated States of America, a fascist nation where the voting system is rigged to give the wealthy and corporations the lion's share of votes in all elections.
 All media is censored and civil rights are purely at government discretion.
 The FSA also annexed large chunks of Canada and Mexico as part of a resource grab.

-- The 80s action movie-inspired free game The Hard Way features an America much like the one from Escape From New York, with MICOM (Military-Industrial COMplex) and the Yuppies controlling everything, Manhattan being turned into a state penitentiary, political dissent being considered treason under the "Freedom Act," HOMSEC goons blackbagging people at night and sending them to FEMA camps, Chinese-Americans being interned because of the current war against China, survivalists, death cults and racial supremacists thriving outside the big cities; and everyone with slave wages, potato chips and TV sets — basically a corporate-fascist America nightmare.
+- The 80s action movie-inspired free game The Hard Way features an America much like the one from Escape from New York, with MICOM (Military-Industrial COMplex) and the Yuppies controlling everything, Manhattan being turned into a state penitentiary, political dissent being considered treason under the "Freedom Act," HOMSEC goons blackbagging people at night and sending them to FEMA camps, Chinese-Americans being interned because of the current war against China, survivalists, death cults and racial supremacists thriving outside the big cities; and everyone with slave wages, potato chips and TV sets — basically a corporate-fascist America nightmare.
 All this in the backdrop of a three-way conflict between the US, the Chinese and the Soviet Union for the last remaining natural resources, with the rest of the world not being much better than America.

 - Prior to 2056, in the Shadowrun game-setting, elections in the UCAS had been conducted via a "remote-vote" system.
 That year, it was revealed that this voting system had been rigged to ensure a reelection; the incumbent administration was ousted, followed by an immediate Special Presidential Election in 2057 to restore legitimate democracy and avert this trope.